dinoboff/singpath-verifiers/verifier/verifiers/java/README.md

 '
 ```

-You can provide the the solution/tests payload as JSON or YAML.
+You can provide the solution/tests payload as JSON or YAML.
 If in YAML, the
 YAML document must start with "---".

 To pass the content of a file: